LLNL/uberenv/docs/sphinx/index.rst

 uberenv.py
 ~~~~~~~~~~~~~~~~~~~~~

-``uberenv.py`` is a single file python script that automates fetching Spack, building and installing third party dependencies, and can optionally install packages as well.
-To automate the full install process, ``uberenv.py`` uses a target Spack package along with extra settings such as Spack compiler and external third party package details for common HPC platforms.
+``uberenv.py`` is a single file python script that automates fetching Spack or Vcpkg, building and installing third party dependencies, and can optionally install packages as well.
+To automate the full install process, ``uberenv.py`` uses a target Spack or Vcpkg package along with extra settings such as compilers and external third party package details for common HPC platforms.

-``uberenv.py`` is included directly in a project's source code repo in the folder: ``scripts/uberenv/``
+``uberenv.py`` is typically included directly in a project's source code repo in the folder: ``scripts/uberenv/``
-This folder is also used to store extra Spack and Uberenv configuration files unique to the target project. ``uberenv.py`` uses a ``project.json`` file to specify project details, including the target Spack package name and which Spack repo is used.
+This folder is also used to store extra configuration files unique to the target project. ``uberenv.py`` uses a ``project.json`` file to specify project details, including the target package name and the base branch or commit in the package manager.

 Conduit's source repo serves as an example for Uberenv and Spack configuration files, etc:

 https://github.com/LLNL/conduit/tree/master/scripts/uberenv

-``uberenv.py`` is developed by LLNL in support of the `Ascent <http://github.com/alpine-dav/ascent/>`_, Axom, and `Conduit <https://github.com/llnl/conduit>`_  projects.
+``uberenv.py`` is developed by LLNL in support of the `Ascent <http://github.com/alpine-dav/ascent/>`_, `Axom <https://github.com/llnl/axom>`_, and `Conduit <https://github.com/llnl/conduit>`_  projects.

 Command Line Options